Quarantine (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 12 March 1992 in the 9:00pm evening time slot, and was considered one of the better episodes from the series, just behind "Back to Reality".
+A poll in the Red Dwarf Smegazine from 1992 ranked it as the second best episode from the series, just behind "Back to Reality".

 Viewers particularly enjoyed Rimmer's descent into insanity, the character of Mr. Flibble becoming a fan favourite.
 The episode has been described as one which "epitomizes the blend of sci-fi and comedy that made the show such a hit."